sbanerj2/Zebrafish_EVT/README.md

 7. JPhysio05review_olfactory.xlsx: Original data collected from wet-bench experiment for RGC responses with olfactory signal.

 8. RGC_responses.csv: sample file for training MLP classifier.

+If you find this work useful in your research and publication, please cite our work:

+@article{banerjee2018extreme,
+  title={An Extreme Value Theory Model of Cross-Modal Sensory Information Integration in Modulation of Vertebrate Visual System Functions}, author={Banerjee, Sreya and Scheirer, Walter J and Li, Lei}, journal={bioRxiv}, pages={423038}, year={2018}, publisher={Cold Spring Harbor Laboratory}
+}